St. John’s Wort

 Overview

-Hypericum perforatum, commonly called St. John’s Wort, is a cheerful yellow flowering herb with centuries of use in traditional wellness practices.
-This hardy perennial grows across diverse climates and contains active compounds including hypericin and hyperforin.
+Hypericum perforatum, commonly called St. John’s Wort, is a bright yellow flowering herb with centuries of traditional use.1 This hardy perennial thrives across diverse climates and contains active compounds like hypericin and hyperforin.
+Many enjoy it in teas, tinctures, dried smoking blends, or capsules for mood support and relaxation at home.

 Common name(s): Common St. John's Wort, Goatweed, Klamath Weed